 It’s a beautiful city.
 Clean and pedestrian and bike friendly with electric bikes available for use.
 It’s architecture is a great mix of medieval to modern.
 While Perpignan, another city nearby has its Palace of the Kings and La Castillet, Toulouse has its religious structures and the Capitole.

-There are several churches around the city and I’ve visited only three major structures, the Basilica of St. Sernin, the Eglise de St. Aubin, a more ‘recent’ construction dating to 1847 and the unique Cathedral of St. Etienne with its asymmetric design.
-These three are of different style: the Basilica is considered the biggest Romanesque structure in Europe or even the world with interesting bas reiefs and artifacts that even dates to the medieval period; the Cathedral is typical Gothic with all those interesting vaulting and rose windows and the Eglise, or church, more eclectic.
+There are several churches around the city and I’ve visited only three major structures: the Basilica of St. Sernin, the Eglise de St. Aubin, a more ‘recent’ construction dating to 1847 and the unique Cathedral of St. Etienne with its asymmetric design.
+The Basilica is considered the biggest Romanesque structure in Europe or even the world with interesting bas reliefs and artifacts that dates back to the medieval period.
+The Cathedral is typical Gothic with all those interesting vaulting and rose windows.
+On the other hand, the Eglise is more eclectic.
 Another one, the Carmelite Chapel is what remains of the Carmelite convent that was destroyed during World War II.
 Inside this chapel are beautiful religious paintings by Rivals and Despax.

 There is still so much to explore around Toulouse, places like different museums showcasing ancient to modern art, the Jacobin monastery from the 13th century, the Capitole grounds, the Sunday markets and the Canal du Midi.
 Perhaps, when I am able to go back, would definitely stay for a few more days and do slower exploration.